karnasurendra/Android-MVVM-Weather/ReadMe.md

 ## Configuration

-Before running the app, make sure to configure the OpenWeatherMap API key in the Constants.java file.
-Replace YOUR_API_KEY with your actual API key obtained from OpenWeatherMap.
+Before running the app, make sure to configure the OpenWeatherMap API key in the AppConstants.java file.
+Replace YOUR_APP_ID with your actual API key obtained from OpenWeatherMap.

 ## Dependencies